maximepeabody/fbPage/README.md

 <h3>The Feed</h3>
 This is taken directly from the facebook page feed.
-There are different types of posts that can be made to teh feed.
-Some include pictures, events, or simple messages.
+There are different types of posts that can be made to the feed.
+Some examples are pictures, events, or simple messages.